-Students in grades nine through twelve who demonstrate a definite interest and commitment to receiving a Christian education and supporting the mission, philosophy, and objectives of SVA will be considered for admission.
+Students in grades 9-12 who demonstrate a definite interest and commitment to receiving a Christian education and supporting the mission, philosophy, and objectives of SVA will be considered for admission.
 Shenandoah Valley Academy admits students of any race, color, national origin, creed, religion, gender, or age.
 No discrimination is made in administration of educational policies, applications for admission, scholarship or loan programs, athletic or extracurricular programs.

-Only those students who show respect in attitude and behavior for the word of God, maintain a reverent attitude toward that which is spiritual, agree to abide by the policies and standards of the Academy, and conduct themselves in harmony with the standards of Christian education as upheld by the Seventh-day Adventist Church should apply for admission to Shenandoah Valley Academy.
+Only those students who show respect in attitude and behavior for the Word of God, maintain a reverent attitude toward that which is spiritual, agree to abide by the policies and standards of the Academy, and conduct themselves in harmony with the standards of Christian education as upheld by the Seventh-day Adventist Church should apply for admission to Shenandoah Valley Academy.

 How to Apply

 Applying is easy using our Online Application.
-We encourage families to apply online as it simplifies submission and provides parents a tool for tracking online the status of their admission after their application has been submitted
+We encourage families to apply online as it simplifies submission and provides parents a tool for tracking online the status of their admission after their application has been submitted.

 Click Apply Now to go to our Online Application page and begin the process.
 The process involves the following: